Responding to European journalistic interests and needs

 In 2013, a team of seven journalists from across Europe set out to document how many migrants were actually dying on their way to Europe every year.
 Their findings proved to be significantly higher than what had been previously known and publicised.
 The initial findings were published in 12 countries, widely quoted in a variety of European media, and were used by the International Organisation of Migration.
 The project won the European Press Prize Innovation Award.
 The Migrant Files database is still regularly being updated and continues to serve as an important reference for researchers, journalists, and NGOs.

-The project won in 2014 the European Press Prize, Innovation Award, the Global Editors Network Data Journalism Awards and the Gold Medal at 'Premios ÑH'.
+In 2015 the project won the European Press Prize Innovation Award, the Global Editors Network Data Journalism Awards and the Gold Medal at 'Premios ÑH'.

 4. Trafficking hopeful football youngsters to Europe (2014-2015)

 In 2016, a Cross Continents grant was awarded to a team of journalists to investigate the trafficking of young boys from West Africa to Europe by fake football agents promising them trials with top football clubs.
 The investigative team used data journalism techniques to uncover money flows in the football industry and corruption in the world of football agents.
 The story won the CNN 2016 African Journalist Award for sports reporting and the team was noticed by The New York Times who wanted to carry out a follow-up investigation.
 This project won the AMI Journalism against Indifference Prize and the High Commission for Migration's Communication Award in 2016.

 5. Miscarriage of justice through forensic language analysis (2015-2016)